GNOME/orca/REMOTE-CONTROLLER-COMMANDS.md

 - **`RewindAndFastForwardEnabled`:** Gets/Sets whether Up and Down can be used in Say All.
 - **`StructuralNavigationEnabled`:** Gets/Sets whether structural navigation keys can be used in Say All.
 - **`Style`:** Gets/Sets the current Say All style.
+- **`TextAttributeChangeModeAsString`:** Gets/Sets when text attribute changes are spoken during Say All.

 ---